Xunnamius/black-flag/docs/modules/index.md

 Invokes the dynamically imported `configureProgram().execute()` function.

-This function is suitable for a CLI entry point since it will **never throw no matter what.** Instead, when an error is caught, `process.exitCode` is set to the appropriate value and `undefined` is returned.
+This function is suitable for a CLI entry point since it will **never throw or reject no matter what.** Instead, when an error is caught, `process.exitCode` is set to the appropriate value and `undefined` is returned.

 Note: It is always safe to invoke this form of `runProgram` as many times as desired.